Action learning: "Unlearning" as a prerequisite for "learning"

+Role of Facilitator in Action Learning

-An ongoing challenge of action learning has been to take productive action as well as to take the time necessary to capture the learning that result from reflecting on the results of taking action.
+An ongoing challenge of Action Learning has been to take productive action as well as to take the time necessary to capture the learning that result from reflecting on the results of taking action.
 Usually, the urgency of the problem or task decreases or eliminates the reflective time necessary for learning.
-As a consequence, more and more organizations have recognized the critical importance of an action learning coach or facilitator in the process, someone who has the authority and responsibility of creating time and space for the group to learn at the individual, group and organizational level.
+As a consequence, more and more organizations have recognized the critical importance of an Action Learning coach or facilitator in the process, someone who has the authority and responsibility of creating time and space for the group to learn at the individual, group and organizational level.

-There is controversy, however, about the need for an action learning coach.
-Reg Revans was sceptical about the use of learning coaches and, in general, of interventionist approaches.
-He believed the action learning set or group could practice action learning on its own.
+There is controversy, however, about the need for an Action Learning coach.
+Revans was skeptical about the use of learning coaches and, in general, of interventionist approaches.
+He believed the Action Learning set Action Learning on its own.
 He also had a major concern that too much process facilitation would lead a group to become dependent on a coach or facilitator.
-Nevertheless, later in his development of the action learning method, Revans experimented with including a role that he described as a "supernumerary" that had many similarities to that of a facilitator or coach.
-Revans, like many other action learning practitioners, noted that without someone dedicated to managing basic process norms as well as championing individual, team, and organizational learning, action learning often devolved into much action without much learning.

-Pedler distills Revans' thinking about the key role of the action learning facilitator as follows:

-(i) The initiator or "accoucheur": "No organisation is likely to embrace action learning unless there is some person within it ready to fight on its behalf. ......This useful intermediary we may call the accoucheur—the managerial midwife who sees that their organisation gives birth to a new idea... ".
+Nevertheless, later in his development of the Action Learning method, Revans experimented with including a role that he described as a "supernumerary" that had many similarities to that of a facilitator or coach.
+Pedler distills Revans' thinking about the key role of the action learning facilitator as follows:(i) The initiator or "accoucheur": "No organisation is likely to embrace action learning unless there is some person within it ready to fight on its behalf. ...This useful intermediary we may call the accoucheur—the managerial midwife who sees that their organisation gives birth to a new idea...".

 (ii) The set facilitator or "combiner":